Azure-Samples/ms-identity-javascript-angular-spa-dotnetcore-webapi-roles-groups/chapter2/README.md

 - dotnet
 - azure-ad
 - ms-graph
-description: "This sample demonstrates an Angular single-page application calling a .NET Core Web API with role-based access control"
+description: "An Angular Single-Page Application (SPA) using Security Groups to implement authorization"
 urlFragment: "ms-identity-javascript-angular-spa-dotnetcore-webapi-roles-groups/Chapter2"
 ---

-# An Angular Single-page Application (SPA) that authenticates users with Azure AD and calls a protected ASP.NET Core Web API using Azure AD Security Groups
+# An Angular Single-page Application (SPA) using AAD Security Groups to implement authorization

 ## Overview

 This sample demonstrates a cross-platform application suite involving an Angular SPA (*TodoListSPA*) calling an ASP.NET Core Web API (*TodoListAPI*) secured with Azure Active Directory.
-It also implements **role-based access control** by using Azure AD Security Groups: in the sample, a dashboard component allowing to see the tasks assigned to any user is only accessible by users in the **TaskAdmin** group.
+It also implements authorization for a **role-based access control** by using Azure AD Security Groups.

+In the sample, a dashboard component allows signed-in users to see the tasks assigned to them or other users based on their memberships to one of the two security groups, **TaskAdmin** and **TaskUsers**.

+Authorization in Azure AD can also be done with `App Roles` as well, as shown in [chapter1](../chapter1\README.md). `Groups` and `App Roles` in Azure AD are by no means mutually exclusive - they can be used in tandem to provide even finer grained access control.

 ### Scenario

-- TodoListSPA uses [MSAL.js](https://github.com/AzureAD/microsoft-authentication-library-for-js) and [MSAL-Angular](https://github.com/AzureAD/microsoft-authentication-library-for-js/tree/dev/lib/msal-angular) to authenticate a user.
+- TodoListSPA uses [MSAL.js](https://github.com/AzureAD/microsoft-authentication-library-for-js) and [MSAL-Angular](https://github.com/AzureAD/microsoft-authentication-library-for-js/tree/dev/lib/msal-angular) to authenticate a user with the Microsoft Identity Platform.
-- The app then obtains an [access token](https://docs.microsoft.com/azure/active-directory/develop/access-tokens) from Azure Active Directory (Azure AD) on behalf of the authenticated user for the TodoListAPI.
+- The app then obtains an [access token](https://docs.microsoft.com/azure/active-directory/develop/access-tokens) from Azure Active Directory (Azure AD) on behalf of the authenticated user for the **TodoListAPI**.
-- The access token is then used by the TodoListAPI to authorize the user.
+- The access token is then used by the **TodoListAPI** to authorize the user.
-- TodoListAPI uses [MSAL.NET](https://github.com/AzureAD/microsoft-authentication-library-for-dotnet) and [Microsoft.Identity.Web](https://github.com/AzureAD/microsoft-identity-web) to protect its endpoint and accept authorized calls.
+- **TodoListAPI** uses [MSAL.NET](https://github.com/AzureAD/microsoft-authentication-library-for-dotnet) and [Microsoft.Identity.Web](https://github.com/AzureAD/microsoft-identity-web) to protect its endpoint and accept authorized calls.

 ![Topology](../ReadmeFiles/topology.png)